 There are many retailers that sell stamps and notary supplies.
 Most notary accessories can be purchased by anyone even if they are not a notary public.
 The notary stamp is different.
 A notary stamp order must come from an authorized seal vendor and the notary public must include a certificate issued by the state authorizing them to purchase the seal (“stamp”).
 This certificate is sent by the state to the notary public when the notary commission is approved.
 Other notary products, including the notary journal, do not require this letter of authorization.

 Should I buy a notary supplies package?

 A supplies package typically includes all of the supplies needed to be a notary public and is typically an easy option after receiving a notary commission from the state.
 Some of these packages even include the notary bond.
-Although these packages can be a great value, the cost of these packages can sometimes be more expensive than purchasing the items separately from other retailers.
+Although these packages can be of great value, the cost of these packages can sometimes be more expensive than purchasing the items separately from other retailers.
 It is highly recommended that you compare prices before purchasing any of your notary public supplies.

 What is a notary bond?

 A notary public bond is officially referred to as a surety bond.
 This can be thought of like insurance that protects the public in the event of any wrongdoings by the notary while performing their official duties.
 This ensures that the notary maintains fidelity to their oaths and responsibilities.

 In the state of California, all commissioned notaries public must have a $15,000 notary bond.

 Where can I buy a notary bond?

 Notary bonds are sold through insurance agencies.
 If you already have a relationship with an insurance agency then we recommend starting there.
 However, if you don’t want to use your existing insurance agent or if you want to compare pricing, you can find many companies that specialize in selling notary bonds online.
 Bonds can often be purchased from companies that sell notary public supplies.